 Next we turn to how affirmative action policies affect the difference in academic achievement between the beneficiaries of affirmative action and the other students enrolled in their college.
-Figure 4 shows mean academic achievement of students' classmates in college as a function of a student's own achievement, race, and affirmative action type.
-Here again, only the top four colleges in the simulation use affirmative action.
-Race-based and the combination of race- and SES-based affirmative action policies lead Black and Hispanic students to enroll at colleges where their peers have higher average academic records relative to no race- or SES-based affirmative action policies alone (Figure 4, right panel).
-This increase in the mean academic achievement of students is experienced through most of the achievement distribution and amounts to as many as 40 SAT points (roughly 0.2 standard deviations).
-This consistent increase in mean achievement is evidence that on average minority students experience modestly better academic settings under affirmative action policies.
-Conversely, White students (left panel) experience small decreases in the mean academic achievement of their peers under all types of affirmative action, although this decrease is only appreciable under the joint SES- and race-based affirmative action policies, and only at the high end of the student academic achievement distribution.
-On average, most White students do not experience any meaningful changes to their academic environment as an effect of affirmative action policies.
+Figure 5 shows mean academic achievement of students' classmates in college as a function of a student's own achievement, race, and affirmative action type.
+Here again, only the top four colleges in the simulation use affirmative action, although we examine the effects of these policies on all students enrolled in colleges.
+Race-based and the combination of race- and SES-based affirmative action policies lead Black and Hispanic students to enroll at colleges where their peers have higher average academic records relative to no race- or SES-based affirmative action policies alone (Figure 5, right panel).
+This increase in the mean academic achievement of peer students is experienced through most of the achievement distribution for Black and Hispanic students and amounts to as many as 40 academic achievement points (roughly 0.2 standard deviations).
+This consistent increase in mean achievement is evidence that, on average, minority students experience modestly better academic settings under affirmative action policies.
+This boost is also evident for high-achieving minority students-those with academic achievement above 1200-in colleges that use both SES-based affirmative action and race-based recruiting; moderate-achieving minority students (<1200), however, do not experience the same increase in peer achievement.
+The left panel shows that White students experience small decreases in the mean academic achievement of their peers under all types of affirmative action, although this decrease is only appreciable under the joint SES- and race-based affirmative action policies, and only at the high end of the student academic achievement distribution.
+On average, most White students do not experience any meaningful changes to their academic environment as an effect of affirmative action or recruitment policies.